wp-document-revisions/WP-Document-Revisions-Code-Cookbook/wpdr-wpml-support/readme.md

 # WP Document Revisions - WPML Support

+## Simplified Data Structure of WP Document Revisions

+WP Document Revisions makes use of a custom post type `document` that be associated with a document file (e.g. pdf) that can be uploaded and linked to the document.

+The upload process makes use of the standard media attachment process that creates an `attachment` post type and is the actual linkage to the document file.

+To support the concept of revisions, the plugin puts the id of the attachment in the `post_content` field and revisions are automatically created when the `post_content` field is changed.

+Hence an accessible history of all the versions of the attached document file can be maintained.

+## WPML Processing

+WPML will create translated post records (either documents (and so its revisions) and its attachments.
+It does not address the document files themselves.

+## Role of this Plugin

+WPML does not know of the internal linkages of the `post_content` field holding the attachment identifier.
+So this plugin tries to ensure that this field is maintained correctly.

 ## Type of Support

 If WPML is implemented, there are two modes of operation that can be used with Document posts: